xdmorgan/netlify-functions/functions/mailchimp-subscribe/README.md

 1. Check if existing audience member

-   - If existing and subscribed: done
+   - If existing and subscribed and done
-   - If existing but unsubscribed, resubscribe: done
+   - If existing but unsubscribed, resubscribe and done
-   - `TODO`: also diff interests and update if necessary
+   - If existing but missing interests, update preferences and done

 1. Add subscriber to list, with optional interests